New hub for Merseyside Police

 - Part of wider strategy to reduce annual running costs of police buildings by £2.5M

-We are creating a new hub for Merseyside Police in Liverpool.
+We have created a new hub for Merseyside Police in Liverpool.
 The facility encompasses a central property store, vehicle fleet workshop and emergency response unit.

-The Vehicle fleet and operational policing hub will provide a base for approximately 550 police staff who will begin moving in November this year, with all officers and staff due to be relocated by March 2020.
+The vehicle fleet and operational policing hub provides a base for approximately 550 police staff.
+All officers and staff due to be relocated by March 2020.

-Once completed, it will enable teams who are currently based in a number of stations across Liverpool to be brought together under one roof.
+The hub enables teams who are currently based in a number of stations across Liverpool to be brought together under one roof.
 This includes the emergency incident response unit, targeted policing teams and the crime demand teams, as well as the vehicle repair centre.
-It will also form an integral part of a wider regeneration project aimed at breathing new life into the Edge Lane gateway to Liverpool.
+It also forms an integral part of a wider regeneration project aimed at breathing new life into the Edge Lane gateway to Liverpool.

 The project was procured via Scape’s Major Works framework, which has since been superseded by Major Works - England & Northern Ireland, part of Scape’s National Construction framework.